 Whiplash is dangerous.
 It can cause acute pain, limited range of motion, and even chronic disability.
 Unfortunately, many are unaware of the risk factors it poses, and insurers, at-fault drivers, and others may try to downplay the severity of your injuries.
 Unless you fight for a fair settlement, this could lead to less compensation than you deserve.

-Whiplash is dangerous, and unfortunately, many are unaware of the risk factors it poses.
-In general, the signs of whiplash may show in days after the actual accident; these symptoms can be debilitating and painful, according to Mayo Clinic.
+Whiplash may not be immediately apparent—the signs of whiplash may show up several days after the actual accident.
+These symptoms can be debilitating and painful, according to Mayo Clinic.

 What You Need to Know About Whiplash

-The Mayo Clinic reports that generally, being in an excellent physical condition lessens your whiplash condition and pain.
+The Mayo Clinic reports that being in excellent physical condition lessens your whiplash injury and pain in many cases.
 Some people may be more likely to suffer more harmful whiplash, including those who:

-- Those who had existing or lower back pain before the accident
+- Had existing neck or lower back pain before the accident

 Harvard Health Letter states that if muscle sprains and strains—the usual injuries whiplash patients face—do not get better after a few weeks or months, then imaging tests may be used to check the status of the patient’s vertebrae and nerves.

-You may not want to file a claim for any number of reasons, however, the negligent party (or parties) should answer for their wrongdoing.
-Also, you may be able to pursue other damages separate from any medical costs you have suffered.
+Filing an insurance claim could make the negligent party (or parties) answer for their wrongdoing.
+In addition, you can pursue money for your medical costs and other damages you experienced.
 You may be able to file a claim for: